LuanEdCosta/carrijeta-sql-formatter/README.md

 - [ ] Feature: Config SQL format
 - [ ] Feature: Code highlighting
 - [ ] Feature: Keyboard shortcuts to copy, import and invert types
-- [ ] Feature: Save the formatted and the unformatted SQL on each formatting (history)
+- [ ] Feature: Store the formatted and the unformatted SQL on each formatting (history)

 ## :zap: Used Technologies